 How do you select the people you interview?

-From the very first interview, I also began to solicit for other individuals to contact me if they were interested in sharing their story of hope.
+From the very first interview, I also began to solicit for other individuals to contact me if they were interested in sharing their story.
 Almost half of the people I’ve interviewed contacted me in response to these open invitations and said they would like to participate.
 Everyone who has participated has done so voluntarily and with no financial compensation.

 What is the process for the interview?

 I first send an email with my overall premise for the interview, which is this: “While I want to acknowledge the difficulties each person has gone through as part of their story, I also want to focus on the supports, strategies, therapies, or lifestyle changes that have been helpful and that have brought back some sense of hope.
 This doesn’t mean we should sugarcoat or minimize the challenges, just that I would hope to portray a balance between the rough times and the hope for a brighter future.
+I’m very open to sharing stories from all stages of recovery, including those who are still facing significant challenges as well as those who have already made considerable progress in their journey.
 My goal is for the articles to provide some inspiration to others to show that mental illness is not defining and that a fulfilling life can still be had while living with a mental health concern.”

 I also have a fairly standard set of five or six interview questions which I email to the person.
 We can modify the questions if needed.
 Then the person takes some time to write their answers to the questions and they return them to me via email.
 I’ve found that this sometimes takes only a few days or in a few cases, it has taken a few months.
 But as we know, patience is a virtue, and I’m happy to wait any length of time to obtain the responses.